Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Introduction

-To this extent, it is useful to explore the feasibility of reinforcement learning (RL) as a potential paradigm for the control of transesterification process.
-Contrary to classical controllers, RL based controllers do not require a process model or control law; instead, they learn the dynamics of the process by directly interacting with the operational environment \cite{spielberg2020deep,Nian2020AControl}.
+To this extent, it is useful to explore the feasibility of reinforcement learning (RL) as a potential paradigm for controlling batch processes.
+Contrary to classical controllers, RL based controllers do not require a process model or control law; instead, they learn the dynamics of the process by directly interacting with the operational environment \cite{spielberg2020deep,nian2020review,kim2020model}.
 As a result, the controller performance will not be contingent on having a pressing requirement of a high fidelity model of the process.
-Further, as opposed to the traditional controllers, the RL based controller learns from experiences and past history and thus improving the control policy at every step.
-As an earlier proposition in this direction, approximate dynamic programming(ADP) approach that learns the optimal 'cost-to-go' function has been proposed for the optimal control of non-linear systems \cite{lee2005approximate,Lee2004AControl,Lee2010ApproximateControl}.
-Following this, an ADP based 'Q-learning' approach that learns the optimal policy using value iteration in a model-less manner has also been proposed \cite{lee2005approximate}.
-Unlike the traditional applications of `Q-learning', the state-space and action-space is continuous for process control applications.
+Further, as opposed to traditional controllers, the RL-based controller learns from experiences and past history, thus improving the control policy at every step.
+As an earlier proposition in this direction, approximate dynamic programming (ADP) approach that learns the optimal `cost-to-go' function has been proposed for the optimal control of non-linear systems \cite{lee2005approximate,Lee2004AControl,Lee2010ApproximateControl}.
+Following this, an ADP based `Q-learning' approach that learns the optimal policy using value iteration in a model-free manner has also been proposed \cite{lee2005approximate}.
+Unlike the traditional applications of `Q-learning', the state-space and action-space are continuous for most process control applications.
 This poses a major limitation to the application of conventional Q-learning methods in this context.
-For systems with continuous state-space, Mhin et al. combined Q-learning with deep neural network for function approximation and developed deep Q network (DQN) \cite{mnih2015human}.
-Inspired from these, some of the recent works related to RL applications in chemical processes have attempted to optimize the control policy by applying Q-learning and deep Q- learning for applications such as chromatography and polymerization \cite{nikita2021reinforcement, singh2020reinforcement}.
+For systems with continuous state-space, Mhin et al. combined Q-learning with a deep neural network for function approximation and developed a deep Q network (DQN) \cite{mnih2015human}.
+Inspired by these, some of the recent works related to RL applications in chemical processes have attempted to optimize the control policy by applying Q-learning and deep Q-learning for applications such as chromatography and polymerisation. \cite{nikita2021reinforcement, singh2020reinforcement}.